mscottsewell/Power-BI-D365-Sales/README.md

 ## Software:

 1. Access to a Dynamics 365 environment with sales data (See below for entities in scope)
-2. Current version of Power BI on your Desktop for editing
+2. Current version of Power BI on your Desktop for editing (With "Field Parameters" enabled in Options/Preview.)
 3. If you'd like to share the reports with others, some version of Power BI Pro/Premium-per-user/Premium would be needed.
 4. Optional: [Bravo - for updating the calendar or adding time intelligence measures](https://bravo.bi/)
 5. Optional: [SSMS - SQL Server Management Studio](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms-19?view=sql-server-ver16)